125 years of excellence

 As we celebrate this important anniversary, take a look back at significant events that have shaped the school as compiled by writer Angie Klink and Cindy Lawley, director of external relations.

-William Kendrick Hatt, far left, was said to be a complex person"subtle, brilliant, shrewd, mischievous"and a puzzle to his contemporaries.
-Robert Lewis, left, wrote a thesis titled Highway Road Construction that included a review of European road building practices.
+William Kendrick Hatt, far left, was said to be a complex person "subtle, brilliant, shrewd, mischievous" and a puzzle to his contemporaries.
+Robert Lewis, right, wrote a thesis titled Highway Road Construction that included a review of European road building practices.

 President James H. Smart appointed a committee early in 1887 to "have jurisdiction over" the establishment of a course in civil engineering.